Chocolate Peanut Butter Ice Cream

 up close photo of scoops of Homemade Chocolate Peanut Butter Ice Cream in a glass dish

-I take my ice cream very seriously, and chocolate peanut butter ice cream is my all-time favorite flavor.
-So much so, that if an ice cream shop doesn’t have chocolate peanut butter ice cream on the menu I won’t waste my time patronizing their establishment.
+I am a serious ice cream connoisseur, and chocolate peanut butter ice cream is my all-time favorite flavor.
+So much so, that if an ice cream shop doesn’t have chocolate peanut butter ice cream on the menu I’d rather not go!

 However, many store-bought varieties fall short in the mix-in department.
 Often I find myself disappointedly scouring through my scoops, desperately searching for a chunk of peanut butter – only to come up empty handed.
 Well that will not happen with this homemade chocolate peanut butter ice cream.